Onipaʻa Peace March: 1993

-On January 17, 1993 a march was held from the Aloha Tower to the ʻIolani Palace to commemorate the 100th anniversary of the "illegal overthrow of the Kingdom of Hawaii."
+On January 17, 1993, a march was held from the Aloha Tower to the ʻIolani Palace to commemorate the 100th anniversary of the "illegal overthrow of the Kingdom of Hawaii."
 The march of 15,000 people was led by the Ka Lāhui and was part of the ʻOnipaʻa, an observance of the queen's overthrow.
 The 1993 observance took its name from Queen Liliʻuokalani's motto, "ʻOnipaʻa" (to remain steadfast).
 20,000 people are estimated to have met at the palace for a series of events that included a re-enactment of the overthrow and speeches from activists.
 Haunani-Kay Trask and others from the University of Hawaiʻi at Mānoa worked closely with film-makers Puhipau and Joan Lander of the production company Nā Maka o ka 'Āina to create the film "Act of War: The Overthrow of the Hawaiian Nation".
 The film helped bring the findings of Hawaiian historians like Trask, Jonathan Kamakawiwoʻole Osorio and Lilikalā Kameʻeleihiwa to a larger and broader audience.
-In 1993, Trask also released her well known book From a Native Daughter: Colonialism and Sovereignty in Hawaiʻi that dealt with such topics as corporate tourism, academic exploitation, suppression of Native epistemology and histories as well as the high number of ancient sites including burials that have been destroyed.
-Trask is credited with one of the more controversial remarks from that day, stating in her speech; “We are not Americans.
+In 1993, Trask also released her book From a Native Daughter: Colonialism and Sovereignty in Hawaiʻi that dealt with such topics as corporate tourism, academic exploitation, suppression of Native epistemology and histories as well as the high number of ancient sites including burials that have been destroyed.
+Trask is credited with one of the more controversial remarks from that day, stating in her speech, "We are not Americans.
 Say it in your heart.
 Say it in your sleep.
-We will never forget what the Americans have done to us — never, never, never.
-The Americans, my people, are our enemies.”
+We will never forget what the Americans have done to us—never, never, never.
+The Americans, my people, are our enemies."
 An image from the cover of her book shows the 1993 march as it neared the palace taken by photographer Ed Greevy.
 Honolulu-Star Advertiser photographer Bruce Asato also captured the moment which appeared on the front page of the newspaper.
 The image depicts the organizers of the march stopping to allow elders to enter the grounds of the palace first.

 Marking the 122nd anniversary of the overthrow, activists organized the "Queen Liliʻuokalani Kingdom Restoration Spiritual Walk" in 2015, beginning the march from Mauna Ala (the Royal Mausoleum) down to the ʻIolani Palace, to Liliʻuokalani's statue and then to the capital rotunda.
 Organizer's concerns included crown lands being sold illegally, the desecration of sacred grounds and the moving of ancient burials for the ongoing rail project.